 1. Going Gluten-Free

-With 20 percent of consumers world-wide avoiding certain foods due to a gluten intolerance, sauce producers need to make gluten-free part of their product offering.
-This may include implementing stricter standards to avoid cross contamination during manufacturing.
+With 20 percent of consumers world-wide avoiding certain foods due to gluten intolerance, sauce producers need to make gluten-free part of their product offering.
+This may include implementing stricter standards to avoid cross-contamination during manufacturing.
 By working closely with an ingredient developer, food producers can achieve gluten textures and mouthfeel, but with gluten-free formulations.

 2. Eliminating Additives

 Sales of foods with additive-free and “no artificial ingredient” labels continue to increase with the growing concern about the long-term health effects of preservatives.
 Many consumers look for non-GMO and all-natural sauce options.
 For sauce developers, this requires alternative ingredient sourcing and expert formulations that can attain a clean-label claim.

 With more than 170 foods identified as causing allergic reactions, many sauce producers may need to create specialized lines to address the complexity of the allergen-free market.
 From peanuts to fish, flavors that were once enhancements now need to be avoided, which can be a profitable market.
 Restaurants accommodating food-allergic diners reached profits by as much as 24 percent or more.
 With the help of ingredient developers, food producers can formulate a flavorful product without using allergy-specific ingredients.

 4. The Vegan Movement

 Plant-based foods topped $3.1 billion in sales.
 With predictions of vegan sauces and other foods becoming commonplace in markets and restaurants by 2019, many sauce producers will need to look to ingredient partners to dial up rich flavors in veggie-only sauces.